zephyrproject-rtos/zephyr/samples/subsys/display/lvgl/README.rst

       If your board has a touch panel controller (:dtcompatible:`zephyr,lvgl-pointer-input`), a button widget is displayed
       in the center of the screen.
 Otherwise a label widget is displayed.

+      The demo also features drawing functionality, which can to be enabled via menuconfig (``SAMPLE_LVGL_TOUCH_DRAWING``).
+When enabled, received touch input will be drawn onto the surface of the screen.
+By clicking the button widget at the center of the screen, the screen will be cleared again.
+This feature can be generally helpful for testing proper functionality of the touch interface.

 * Button
       The button pseudo device (:dtcompatible:`zephyr,lvgl-button-input`) maps
       a press/release action to a specific coordinate on screen.
 In the case